 The fledgling romance between Nick, a playboy bachelor, and Suzanne, a divorced mother of two, is threatened by a particularly harrowing New Year's Eve.
 When Suzanne's work keeps her in ...
 See full summary »

-Married realtors Jim and Sara with their children go to Gracey Manor and Mr. Gracey is enamored with Sara and they discover that Sara looks like Mr. Gracey's old girlfriend, Elizabeth, who died young and they think it was a suicide but discover that *spoiler* she was murdered .
-By Ramsey Written by
+Married realtors Jim and Sara with their children go to Gracey Manor and Mr. Gracey is enamored with Sara and they discover that Sara looks like Mr. Gracey's old girlfriend, Elizabeth, who died young and they think it was a suicide but discover something more sinister.
+Written by

 See more »

 Look for a "special" message from Madame Leota at the end of the credit roll.
 It sounds deadly familiar to the ending of the Disneyland ride.
 See more »

 Written by Nelly, Jason Epperson, and A. Tew

 Contains a sample of "The Big One" a/k/a "Theme from People's Court"

 Under license from International Music, Ltd. See more »